 For starters, there are two different time frames that are a part of this question: one for when you need to report an injury and one for when you need to file a lawsuit.

-The law requires that you report injuries to your employer as soon as possible after your accident.
+The law requires that you report injuries to your employer as soon as is practicable after your accident.
 This is because you are required to give your employer reasonable notice of the accident and the claim.
 If you do not report it, or if you wait too long to report it, the insurance company will question whether the accident really occurred and can potentially deny your claim.
 It is always better to report the injury sooner than later.

 Filing a claim